ApplicationCraft/applicationcraft.com/source/developers/user-guide/ac-mobile-build-phonegap/cordova/certificates/ios-keys-and-certificates/do-it-yourself-guide/setting-up-for-development/create-an-app-id.html.markdown

 then you should specify the same App ID in your Bundle Identifier.

-Your App was NOT built with Application Craft
+## Your App was NOT built with Application Craft

 In this case, you specify the App ID in your config.xml file

-    id = "com.yourdomain.yoursuffix"

 and you should specify the same App ID in your Bundle Identifier.